Klicka här för hela bygget på svenska.

 This time i decided to buy my own tools and build everything from scratch in my own garage.
 This chassie was going to be 100% of my own design and my own ideas.
 I was tired of people telling me how to build my own race car.

 Building stops.
-During the summer I help the Lindberg brothers with their Nova.
+During the summer I help the Lindberg Bros with their Nova.

 The Chevelle is out of the jig and for the first time ever it stands on the ground!

-The first ever made-in-Sweden carbon fiber wheel tubs are finised!
+The first ever made-in-Sweden carbon fiber wheel tubs are finished!

 I take a break to find some inspiration